loyjoy/academy/experiences/functions/functions.md

    -> possible outcomes: '6', '7', '8'

   ### Reminder single-opt-in
-   Returns 'true', if the current user has done the single-opt-in in the Reminder opt-in module and 'false' if not.
+   Returns 'true', if the current user has a single-opt-in in the Reminder opt-in module and 'false' if not.

   ### Sender ID
-   'Sender ID' returns the ID of the current client.
+   'Sender ID' returns the id of the current client.
 It is unique per conversation, even if you are signed-in. e.g.: 'b0d6950b-06bc-4e6d-88d6-ca7442eb13c9'

   ### SignInToken
    Returns a token unique per session even if you are not signed in. e.g.: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJjdXN0b21lciBpc3MiLCJleHAiOjE2NTUxMTMyMDF9.xBq5X0bBhJygojavvp3ng5NWN-nqZioDoLb4laJLhpY'
-   You can use this code e.g. to prepare a link for your user to let him be already signed in if he clicks it.
+   You can use this code e.g. to prepare a sign-in link.
    'loyjoy_token=eyJ0...'

   ### Text message double-opt-in
-   Returns 'true', if the current user has done the double-opt-in in the sms-opt-in module and 'false' if not.
+   Returns 'true', if the current user has a double-opt-in in the sms-opt-in module and 'false' if not.

   ### Text message single-opt-in
-   Returns 'true', if the current user has done the single-opt-in in the sms-opt-in module and 'false' if not.
+   Returns 'true', if the current user has a single-opt-in in the sms-opt-in module and 'false' if not.

   ### StringContains
    Checks if the given variable (argument 1) contains the string (argument 2).
 It even works with arrays.